DGLOliveira/Virtual-Desktop/README.md

 The most notable feature here is the background, while it is possible to keep it a simple plain color or upload an image to your liking, the unique feature is the animated 3D background, and the hability to personalize it, its possible to turn off or on features such as the stars or the water, change the color of the landscape by changing the color of the light, mess with the fog, and generate different skies, such as night or twilight.

 Future plans:
--For the animated background, include presets daytime and weather systems, more landscapes, the moon, and eventually the hability of syncronize it with the Weather data from a provided location;
+<br/>-For the animated background, include presets daytime and weather systems, more landscapes, the moon, and eventually the hability of syncronize it with the Weather data from a provided location;
--More Star button icons and animations
+<br/>-More Star button icons and animations
--Customizable Cursor
+<br/>-Customizable Cursor
--
+<br/>-OS sound effects

 # Widgets